From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Robustness of inferences: the discouragement effect and asymmetric decay

 So while the heuristic when literally interpreted is false, equilibria are fragile under asymmetric perturbation of incentive, with a ratio of relative incentive of order $10^{-4}$ being enough to disrupt their existence, the sense of which the phrase `Incentive Inch, Outcome Mile' seeks to capture.

 Investigating the function $\lambdamax:(0,1]^2 \to [1,\infty)$ offers a way of testing the strength and robustness of the discouragement effect.
-We will prove the next result, which quantifies the conclusion that $\lambdamax(0,\rho) = 1$ by bounding above the rate of convergence of $\lambdamax(\kappa,\rho)$ to one as $\kappa \searrow 0$. \begin{theorem} There exist $C > 0$ and $c,\kappa_0 \in (0,1)$ such that, for $\kappa \in (0,\kappa_0)$ and $\rho \in (0,1]$, $\big\vert \lambdamax(\kappa,\rho) - 1 \big\vert \leq C \kappa^c$. \end{theorem} {\em Remark.} The result may be extended to the regime $\rho > 1$ when $(\kappa,\rho) \in W$ (that is, $\kappa^2 \rho \leq 1$), with $c = c(\rho)$ decaying to zero in the high-$\rho$ limit.
+We will prove the next result, which quantifies the conclusion that $\lambdamax(0,\rho) = 1$ by bounding above the rate of convergence of $\lambdamax(\kappa,\rho)$ to one as $\kappa \searrow 0$. \begin{theorem} There exist $C > 0$ and $\eta,\kappa_0 \in (0,1)$ such that, for $\kappa \in (0,\kappa_0)$ and $\rho \in (0,1]$, $\big\vert \lambdamax(\kappa,\rho) - 1 \big\vert \leq C \kappa^\eta$. \end{theorem} {\em Remark.} The result may be extended to the regime $\rho > 1$ when $(\kappa,\rho) \in W$ (that is, $\kappa^2 \rho \leq 1$), with $\eta = \eta(\rho)$ decaying to zero in the high-$\rho$ limit.

-In the final Section~\ref{s.directions}, we report on $\lambdamax:(0,1]^2 \to [1,\infty)$ numerically, finding this function to have some remarkable features.
-The numerics prompt the following conjecture. \begin{conjecture} The maximum value of $\lambdamax:(0,1]^2 \to [1,\infty)$ is attained at the point $(1,1)$. \end{conjecture} In {\rm TLP}($1,1$), an imbalance of incentive of order~$10^{-4}$ is enough to prevent equilibria from existing.
-Tiny as this amount is, it appears to be greater than the counterpart imbalance in any of the games~\tlpkpspace for $(\kappa,\rho) \in (0,1]^2 \setminus \{ (1,1) \}$.
-The conjecture reflects an unexpected aspect of the discouragement effect and asymmetric stake decay.
+In the \hyperref[c.directions]{Epilogue}, we report on $\lambdamax:(0,1]^2 \to [1,\infty)$ numerically, finding this function to have several remarkable features.
+The numerics also prompt the following conjecture. \begin{conjecture} \leavevmode \begin{enumerate} \item The maximum value of $\lambdamax:(0,1]^2 \to [1,\infty)$ is at most $1 + 10^{-4}$. \item The maximum value of $(0,1] \to [1,\infty): (1,\rho) \mapsto \lambdamax(1,\rho)$ is attained at $\rho =1$. \end{enumerate} \end{conjecture} This conjecture replaces a counterpart in an earlier released version, which claimed that the maximum of the map $\lambdamax:(0,1]^2 \to [1,\infty)$ is attained at the point $(1,1)$.
+As we will discuss in the Epilogue, numerics do not in fact support this claim, though the maximizer does appear to be close to~$(1,1)$.

+In {\rm TLP}($1,1$), an imbalance of incentive of order~$10^{-4}$ is enough to prevent equilibria from existing.
+Tiny as this amount is, the counterpart imbalance in any of the games~\tlpkpspace for $(\kappa,\rho) \in (0,1]^2 \setminus \{ (1,1) \}$ appears to be greater by at most only by an even smaller amount, with this imbalance never exceeding~$10^{-4}$.
+The above conjecture reflects an unexpected aspect of the discouragement effect and asymmetric stake decay.
 The trailing player is discouraged, cuts her losses, and thereby contributes to stake-decay asymmetry.
 As reviewed in the preceding subsection, $(\kappa,\rho) = (1,1)$ is the point where this asymmetry is greatest.
-Paradoxically, our conjecture implies that this is also the site of weakest discouragement, since it is precisely here that equilibria with the most asymmetric relative incentives would exist.
+Paradoxically, our conjecture implies that this is also a site of comparatively low discouragement---the weakest possible if only $\rho$ varies; and close to the weakest when both parameters do---since equilibria indexed by~$(1,1)$ would exist with relative incentives nearing the most asymmetric in the broader parameter space.

-\subsubsection{Structure of the article}
+\subsection{Structure of the article}